Platform Components

 Integrations

-Plugin code can be customized to import libraries and SDKs, making them able to work with just about any system.
+Plugin code can be customized to import libraries and SDKs, enabling them to work with just about any system.
 Plugins can be built to use any protocol imaginable, including REST, SOAP, SNMP, RPC, and more.
 You can also call directly to databases with proprietary languages using imported Java libraries.
 Oh, and if that's not enough, you can call a command line to reach into other systems too.

 What About Reporting?